lolaeva/diving-school-app/readme.md

 * Folder organization:
     * On main page there are two python files: the first is the main file **script.py** for running the app.
 The second is **backend.py** providing connection of the frontend to PostgreSQL database.
     * In the folder **app** there are other python files related to database tables.
 They are **student.py, program.py, group.py, trainer.py**
-* IMPORTANT: Portable database is yet to be included so many functions are not runnable yet.

 ## Instructions on how to run the app on local:
 To run on your local machine: